phase2/devtools-examples/drupal8/README.md

 ### 1. Use the build container to run composer to fetch a copy of Drupal 8 and store it in `./build/html` with:

-  - `docker-compose -f build.yml run composer-install`
+  - `docker-compose -f build.yml run --rm composer-install`

 ### 2. Start the Apache/PHP and MariaDB containers with: